 1.1.4 The failure of a circuit breaker associated with a Special Protection System [RAS] to operate when required following: the loss of any element without a Fault; or a permanent phase to ground Fault, with Normal Clearing, on any transmission circuit, transformer or bus section.

-Similar replacement language is being developed by WECC for inclusion in the Path Rating Process by drafting team WECC-0113.
+The drafting team WECC-0113 recommended that similar language be incorporated in another appropriate standard as a regional variance, if necessary.
+This has not yet occurred.

-NPCC describes similar requirements for its Type I RAS in its Directory 7 as follows21: [RAS] shall include breaker failure protection for each circuit breaker whose operation is critical to the adequacy of the action taken by the [RAS] with due regard to the power system conditions this [RAS] is required to detect.
+NPCC describes similar requirements for its Type I RAS in its Directory 7 as follows:

+RAS shall include breaker failure protection for each circuit breaker whose operation is critical to the adequacy of the action taken by the [RAS] with due regard to the power system conditions this [RAS] is required to detect.

 Following are some common and acceptable methods to remediate such a failure: